 06.26.12 EWG's 2013 Dirty Dozen + Clean 15

-A few days ago, the nonprofit advocacy organization Environmental Working Group (EWG) released their 8th annual shopper's guide listing produce with the most (Dirty Dozen) and the least (Clean 15) amounts of pesticides.
-In government tests analyzed by the Environmental Working Group, 68 percent of food samples had detectable pesticide residues even after they had been washed or peeled.
-To compile the rankings, EWG researchers looked at 45 popular fruits and vegetables based on pesticide-load reports conducted by the USDA and the Food and Drug Administration.
+Every year, Environmental Working Group (EWG), a nonprofit advocacy organization, releases an annual shopper's guide listing produce with the most (Dirty Dozen) and the least (Clean 15) amounts of pesticides.
+In government tests analyzed by the Environmental Working Group, 67 percent of food samples had detectable pesticide residues even after they had been washed or peeled.
+To compile the rankings, EWG researchers looked at 48 popular fruits and vegetables based on pesticide-load reports conducted by the USDA and the Food and Drug Administration.

 "Organophosphate pesticides are of special concern since they are associated with neurodevelopmental effects in children,” explains EWG toxicologist Johanna Congleton.
 Pesticides also carry the risk of being potential carcinogens, endocrine disruptors and have been linked in studies with learning and developmental delays in children.

 The Dirty Dozen: best to purchase organic whenever possible.